Nanocar Race

-Nanocar Race is an international scientific competition with the aim of testing the performance of molecular machines and the scientific instruments used to control them.
-The race of the molecules takes place on a 100 nanometer track and was held for the first time in Toulouse on 28 and 29 April 2017.
+Nanocar Race is an international scientific competition with the aim of testing the performance of getting a large molecule suspended over a solid surface to cover the largest distance with the use of a scanning tunneling microscope.

+The first race consisted of overcoming a distance of 100 nanometers and was held for the first time in Toulouse on 28 and 29 April 2017.
+A second race was held in 2022 with the winners covering multiple hundreds of nanometers.

 History

-The idea for the race was formulated in January 2013 in the ACS Nano magazine by the Toulouse organizers of CEMES-CNRS, this way a call for applications was launched to give the participating teams time to prepare appropriate nanocars.
-The race is officially announced by the National Centre for Scientific Research in November 2015 in Toulouse during Futurapolis1.
+The idea for the race was formulated by scientists Christian Joachim and Gwénaël Rapenne in Toulouse, France in January 2013 in the ACS Nano journal.
+A call for applications was launched to give the participating teams time to prepare appropriate nanocars.
+The race is officially announced by the French National Centre for Scientific Research (CNRS) in November 2015 in Toulouse during Futurapolis1.
 On this occasion, five teams presented their prototype projects on November 27, 2015.

 The first race in the world of this type, between four vehicles, started on the 28 April 2017 at the CEMES-CNRS in Toulouse and lasted 36 hours.
 The Toulouse organizers also agreed on the competition of two more vehicles, which will then be remotely controlled via Internet from the CEMES-CNRS race room on the microscope of their own laboratory.
 These relates to the vehicles from Ohio and Graz-Rice.